molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 Click the edit icon and change the chromosome from 7 to 8 and save.
 Adding a row works the same way, only without the prefilled fields.
-Now lets click the red garbage bin icon in front of a line to delete this line from the entity.
+Now let's click the red garbage bin icon in front of a line to delete this line from the entity.

 ##### Annotation mod